cloudback/docs/content/getting-started/_index.md

 ---
-title: Getting started
+title: Getting Started
 weight: 5
 type: docs
 ---

-# Getting started
+# Getting Started

 This is a short instruction describing how to start creating backups for your GitHub repositories.